 One year after Oldsmobile stunned the automotive world with its innovative front-wheel-drive Toronado personal luxury hardtop in 1966, Cadillac followed suit by offering an all-new stylish Eldorado built on the same Unified Powerplant Package (“UPP”) platform.
-Arguably one of the most original examples of this generation of Eldorado might be this 1968 survivor-quality Eldorado listed here on Craigslist in Montclair, New Jersey with only 52K original miles and an asking price of $27,900.
-Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Eldorado priced between the #1 “Concours” appraisal of $38,500 and the #2 “Excellent” estimate of $22,800.
-If you are serious about adding this Eldorado to your garage, you can start the conversation by either calling or texting Mark at (973) 919-0808.
-When you connect, please remember to mention you saw his Eldorado featured here on GuysWithRides.com.
+Arguably one of the most original examples of this generation of Eldorado might be this 1968 survivor-quality Eldorado first listed on Craigslist in the Fall of 2020 in Montclair, New Jersey with only 52K original miles and a revised asking price of $18,500, which is $9,000 less than their original ask of $27,900.
+Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Eldorado is now priced between the #2 “Excellent” estimate of $22,300 and #3 “Good” appraisal of $12,200.

 Hagerty Insurance provides a great summary of these late-sixties, front-wheel-drive, Cadillac personal luxury hardtops: